GEEO- Greater Earth Energy Organization

 • States shall avoid harmful contamination of space and celestial bodies.

-With regards to the development of the space energy option several articles are of particular importance which further gives credence to having an international approach.
+With regards to the development of the Greater Earth Energy Option several articles are of particular importance which further gives credence to having an international approach.

 Article I: The exploration and use of outer space, including the Moon and other celestial bodies, shall be carried out for the benefit and in the interests of all countries, irrespective of their degree of economic or scientific development, and shall be the province of all mankind.
 Outer space, including the Moon and other celestial bodies, shall be free for exploration and use by all States without discrimination of any kind, on a basis of equality and in accordance with international law, and there shall be free access to all areas of celestial bodies.